gchq/sleeper/docs/getting-started.md

 In either case, currently you'll need to start by building the system.
 If you want to deploy locally, you'll need to build Sleeper locally.
 If you want to deploy to AWS you'll build Sleeper on a machine in AWS.
 The Sleeper CLI contains tools for either of these, built into Docker images.
+In the future we may publish pre-built artefacts that will make manual building unnecessary.

 ## Install Sleeper CLI